The late Archbishop Ndingi Mwana a’Nzeki will be remembered for his fight against injustice, poor governance and corruption in society.

 Another incident that will forever remain in the mind of many Kenyans – especially those who were in the forefront of fighting injustice, political intolerance and the single party system – was when Ndingi helped to smuggle environmentalist Wangari Maathai to safety at the height of the government crackdown on human right activists in 1993.

 Although this moment is captured well in Ndingi’s biography A Voice Unstilled: Archbishop Ndingi Mwana a'Nzeki, it is still fresh in the minds of veteran politician Koigi Wamwere.

 Koigi yesterday described Ndingi as a rare clergyman who used the pulpit to fight for democracy, humanity and social injustice.

-“Never in the history of this country will we have a man of the cloth who stood firmly against ethnic cleansing perpetrated against a community in Rift Valley in the 1990s,” said Koigi in an interview.
+“Never in the history of this country will we have a man of cloth who stood firmly against ethnic cleansing perpetuated against a community in Rift Valley in the 1990s,” said Koigi in an interview.

 He recalled an instance on March 3, 1993, when Prof Maathai was invited to a meeting to discuss the rehabilitation of displaced people at Christ The King Cathedral in Nakuru.
 Ndingi was the bishop there.

 “To ensure she did not attend, the police placed roadblocks on the Nairobi-Nakuru highway starting March 2.

 Koigi recalled that the decision to sneak Maathai to the church was a risky and almost impossible mission.

 But the plot was finally executed with the help of Ndingi and a few priests who sneaked her from Uthiru.